andzlkrn23/SQL-Database/README.md

-Here is a README.md file I created for your GitHub repository based on the requirements:

 # Database and SQL Script

 This repository contains the SQL script to create a database and tables based on a provided ERD diagram, along with sample INSERT statements to populate the tables with data.